nair336699/official-website/README.md

+# Opinco Website
-Website tech stack involves React in frontend and building backend using Django.
+**Website tech stack involves React in frontend and building backend using Django.**

 - Our community is inclusive and open to all